Obock Region

 The Obock Region (Rakaakay Obock, إقليم أوبوخ, Gobolka Obokh) is a region in northern Djibouti.
-It has a land area of 4,700 square kilometres (1,800 sq mi), and had a population of 37,856 in 2009.
-It lies along the Red Sea, Bab-el-Mandeb, Gulf of Aden, Gulf of Tadjoura and includes the Seven Brothers, Doumeira Islands and the coastal city of Obock.
-It lies along a portion of the national border with Eritrea.
-In total area, it is larger than Cape Verde and smaller than Trinidad and Tobago.
-The topography of the region has highland and coastal plains.
+Covering an area of 4,700 square kilometres (1,800 sq mi), it had an estimated population of 37,856 as of 2009.The region borders the Red Sea, Bab-el-Mandeb, Gulf of Aden, Gulf of Tadjoura, and includes the Seven Brothers, Doumeira Islands, and the coastal city of Obock.
+It also shares a section of Djibouti’s northern border with Eritrea.
+Geographically, Oblock is larger than Cape Verde but smaller than Trinidad and Tobago, featuring a mix of highland and coastal plains.